Valencia-oh/PKMN-Jade/README.md

 - Joltik -- Union Cave Floor 1 and B1
 - Wingull/Pelipper -- Surf on Routes 40 and 41 as well as Olivine and Cyanwood Cities
 - Falinks -- Route 43
+#### Old Pokemon, New Locations
-- Murkrow -- Route 33 and 34 at night
+- Murkrow -- added to Route 33, 34, and 38 at night
-- Togepi -- Route 34 day and Morning
+- Togepi -- added to Route 34 day and Morning
+- Gastly -- added to Route 38 at night
+- Misdrevous -- added to route 38 at night
+- Bellsprout and Oddish -- Added to the Sprout Tower in the Morning and Day
+- Meowth -- moved to daytime on route 38
+- Larvitar -- added to both sides of Dark Cave

 Note: All Evolution Stones (Dusk, Fire, Thunder, Water, Leaf, Moon, Sun, Shiny) and the Apples for Applin are sold in the Goldenrod Department Store,